-Operator: Good day, ladies and gentlemen, and welcome to the General Electric Fourth Quarter 2013 Earnings Conference Call.
+Operator: Good day, ladies and gentlemen, and welcome to the General Electric First Quarter 2014 Earnings Conference Call.
 At this time, all participants are in a listen-only mode.
-My name is Francis, and I'll be your conference coordinator today.
+My name is Ellen.
+I will be your conference coordinator today.
 As a reminder, this conference is being recorded.

-I would now like to turn the program over to your host for today's conference, Trevor Schauenberg, Vice President of Investor Communications.
-Please proceed, sir.
+I would now like to turn the program over to your host for today's conference, Matt Cribbins, Vice President of Investor Communications.
+Please proceed.

-Trevor A. Schauenberg - VP, Corporate Investor Communications: Thank you, Francis.
-Good morning and welcome, everyone.
-We're pleased to host today's Fourth Quarter and Total Year 2013 Earnings Webcast.
-Regarding the materials for this webcast, we issued the press release and the presentation earlier this morning.
-Slides are available on our website www.ge.com/investor.
+Matthew G. Cribbins - VP, Corporate IR: Thank you, Ellen.
+Good morning, and welcome, everyone.
+We're pleased to host today's first quarter webcast.
+Regarding the materials for this webcast, we issued the press release earlier this morning on our website at www.ge.com/investor.

-Now I'd like to turn over to our Chairman and CEO, Jeff Immelt.
+Now I'd like to turn it over to our Chairman and CEO, Jeff Immelt.